fahimshaikh-dev/fahimshaikh-dev/README.md

 ## Projects

-- **Food Blog:** A personal project focused on sharing culinary experiences and recipes (private repository).
+1. **Food Blog:** A personal project focused on sharing culinary experiences and recipes (private repository).
-- **E-commerce Platform:** A comprehensive online store with integrated payment processing (private repository).
+2. **E-commerce Platform:** A comprehensive online store with integrated payment processing (private repository).
+3. **Responsive Front-end Project:** Developed a fully responsive front-end, which has been successfully converted into a dynamic WordPress site and is now live (project completed at QalbIT).

 ## Professional Experience

-- **QalbIT Infotech Pvt LTD:** Developing a fully responsive front-end project, which will be later converted into a WordPress site and made live.
+- **QalbIT Infotech Pvt LTD:** As a PHP developer, I have successfully delivered a fully responsive front-end project that was later integrated into WordPress.
+The website is now live, showcasing my ability to bring projects from concept to completion.

 ## Connect with Me